SRCF/docs/content/reference/timeout/tos.md

 information via the University Lookup.
-The initial signup process involves automatic retrieval of your name from [the University Lookup Directory](https://help.uis.cam.ac.uk/service/collaboration/lookup) based on your CRSid, which itself is obtained from the University\'s Raven service used to authenticate.
+The initial signup process involves automatic retrieval of your name from [the University Lookup Directory](https://help.uis.cam.ac.uk/service/collaboration/lookup) based on your CRSid, which itself is obtained from the University's Raven service used to authenticate.
 You details are tied to the Lookup directory, so if you wish to change your name you are free to do so by editing your name on your Lookup page.